barcovanrhijn/barcovanrhijn.github.io/_posts/2021-03-04-seo-mobile-first-world.md

 category: SEO
 ---

-## Mobile Performance affects rankings

 It's official!
+Mobile Performance affects rankings.
 Since Jan 2020 Google now considers the mobile view of your page as a large factor to your SEO score.

 This is hardly surprising since so many users browse the web from their phones.